Abandoned & Little-Known Airfields:

 Two more planes he kept there were a 1946 85 hp Swift, an AT-6, a Ryan PT-22, military & civilian versions."

-The last aeronautical chart depiction which has been located of Budd Lake Airport
+The last aeronautical chart depiction which has been located of Budd Lake Airport was on the January 1955 NY Sectional Chart.

-which depicted Budd Lake Airport as having a mere 1,800' unpaved runway.
+It depicted Budd Lake Airport as having a mere 1,800' unpaved runway.

 According to Bob Zimmerman, "The airport ceased operations in 1956 or 57.